 East St. Louis, IL 62201-2954

 The Melvin Price Federal Building and U.S. Courthouse is located in the central business district of East St. Louis.
-The courthouse was named after former U.S. Rep. Charles Melvin Price.
-The latest GSA/Gallup tenant customer satisfaction survey (2012) resulted in an 85% "more than satisfied" rating (four or five on a five-point scale).
+The courthouse was named after former U.S. Representative Charles Melvin Price.

-Parking and Public Transportation There is no on-site parking at the Price Courthouse.
+The Price Courthouse has no onsite parking.
 Parking is available in a leased lot adjacent to the building.
 Public transportation is available via train and bus, with stops for both located one block from the building.
-See the St. Louis Metro website for schedule and fare information.
+See St. Louis Metro Transit [nongovernment website] for schedule and fare information.

-Art in Architecture The annex atrium features the Ralph Helmick and Stuart Schechter's collaborative artwork Jurisprudents, installed in 2000.
-The piece shows two large suspended heads facing each other.
-The artists began the work by composing 12 life-sized sculpted portraits, representing members of a jury, that were then scaled, reproduced, cast in pewter, and hung from suspended cables.
-Each large head is composed of 1,500 of the smaller pewter sculptures.
+The annex atrium features the Ralph Helmick and Stuart Schechter collaborative artwork Jurisprudents, installed in 2000.
+The piece shows two 30-foot suspended heads facing each other.
+The artists began by composing 12 life-size sculpted portraits, representing members of a jury, which were then scaled, reproduced, cast in pewter, and hung from suspended cables.
+Each large composite head contains 1,500 of the smaller pewter sculptures.

 The shortcut to this page is www.gsa.gov/pricefbct.